esnitkin914/Comparative_Genomics/day1_morning/README.md

 ```
 </details>

+Note: Replace "username" under alias shortcuts with your own umich "uniqname".
+In the text editor, nano, you can do this by

+- typing Ctrl + \ and You will then be prompted to type in your search string (here, username).
+- Press return.
+Then you will be prompted to enter what you want to replace "username" with (here, your uniqname).
+- Press return.
+Then press a to replace all incidences or y to accept each incidence one by one.

+You can also customize the alias name such as wd, d1m etc. catering to your own need and convenience.

 The above environment settings will set various shortcuts such as "iflux" for entering interactive flux session, "wd" to navigate to your workshop directory, call necessary flux modules and perl libraries required by certain tools and finally sets the path for bioinformatics programs that we will run during the workshop.